Panthers find ways to rally again, top Blues 4-3 in shootout

 AP Sports Writer

+“I’m extremely lucky to have a group like this,” Panthers interim coach Andrew Brunette said.
+“They’re fun to watch night in and night out.
+Every guy every night is stepping up and that’s been fun to be a part of.”

-Maxim Mamin scored two goals and Reinhart added a goal for Florida.
+Maxim Mamin scored two goals, including a game-tying one with 2:34 left in regulation, and Reinhart added a goal for Florida.
 Lucas Carlsson and Anton Lundell each had two assists and Sergei Bobrovsky made 22 saves for the Panthers — plus stopped Ryan O’Reilly to end the shootout.

 Ville Husso made a career-best 48 saves for the Blues, who got goals from Brandon Saad, Logan Brown and Jake Walman.
 O’Reilly had two assists for St. Louis.